 What Should I Use To Fill a Hummingbird Feeder?

-The first decision you will have to make when filing a hummingbird feeder is which hummingbird nectar solution you will choose.
+The first decision you will have to make when filling a hummingbird feeder is which hummingbird nectar solution you will choose.
 You can either fill feeders with a commercial hummingbird feed or make your own sugar-water solution.

 Making your own hummingbird feed to fill a hummingbird feeder is easier than you might think.
 Most will choose to fill their bottle with nectar – or rather, a homemade nectar substitute.
 Filling the feeder with water and sugar solution is usually the best option.